BenniN/CourseworkSEM/use-cases/use-case-2.md

-# USE CASE 2: Produce a report on all of the countries.
+# USE CASE 2: Produce a report on all of the countries

 ## CHARACTERISTIC INFORMATION